Thanks to Orlando Jones, geeks cement their love at Comic-Con

 SyFy chose an empty lot between the Gaslamp Strip Club (it's a steak house) and a souvenir shop, the former site of a defunct bar known for its cantankerous staff.
 It's right on the main strip of the downtown area, where actor Ian Ziering, of "Beverly Hills: 90210" fame, happened to be walking with his family.

-A SyFy representative asked he and his wife if wanted to renew their vows and his wife thought it would be fun.
+A SyFy representative asked Ziering and his wife if they wanted to renew their vows, and his wife thought it would be fun.
 Ziering was less enthusiastic, at one point cracking a joke about a shotgun.
 But he played along, making for a surreal moment as the star of the made-for-TV "Sharknado" movies walked down the aisle to the "Jurassic Park" theme song.

-Ziering's ceremony followed that of Esteban and Melissa Martinez, the first couple to actually get married at the chapel.
+The Ziering ceremony followed that of Esteban and Melissa Martinez, the first couple to get married at the chapel.

-Esteban, dressed as Han Solo, and Mellissa, dressed as Poe Damaron, bonded over Harry Potter when they met as two students at San Diego State University.
+Esteban, dressed as Han Solo, and Mellissa, dressed as Poe Dameron, bonded over Harry Potter when they met as students at San Diego State University.
 After the ceremony, both were ushered around the corner to a "Just Married" pedicab.

 All of the couples responded to queries sent by SyFy and Jones, who said he had gotten 30 more requests through social media over the last day.

-For David and Jill Lira, who live in Detroit and regularly attend at least one "geek fest" a year, the chance to have Jones officiate their ceremony was a "once in a lifetime opportunity," Jill said.
-She found out about the event because she follows Jones on Twitter, and one of David's favorite film is "Evolution," which stars Jones.
+For David and Jill Lira, who live in Detroit and regularly attend at least one geek fest a year, the chance to have Jones officiate their ceremony was a "once in a lifetime opportunity," Jill said.
+She found out about the event because she follows Jones on Twitter.
+One of David's favorite films is "Evolution," which stars Jones.

 The two had already thought about renewing their vows, and had already bought their tickets to Comic-Con.